IBE160/SG-Oslo-Flexi/proposal.md

 1. As a student, I can upload my notes or handwritten images and get an AI summary.
 2. As a learner, I can generate flashcards and quizzes to test myself.
 3. As a user, I can see my quiz results and track progress over time.
-4. As a teacher, I can upload course notes to generate simple review questions.
-5. As a user, I can communicate with my AI Buddy in text to clarify answers.
+4. As a user, I can communicate with my AI Buddy in text to clarify answers.

+### Future / Vision User Stories (not in MVP)
+5. As a teacher, I can upload course notes to generate simple review questions.

 ## User Flows